dinomatic/docs.dinomatic.com/source/docs/spinoko/translation.md

 ### Multilingual

 Spinoko comes with 100% multilingual support, it can be used to build multilingual website.
-Depending on translation plugin you use, it may be a little different, but the main plugins such as WMPL, Polylang can be used with Spinoko.
+Depending on translation plugin you use, it may be a little different, but the main plugins such as WPML, Polylang can be used with Spinoko.

 #### WPML